complete-dope/complete-dope.github.io/_posts/2025-01-11-electron-to-pc.md

 To create a basic NAND operator, 2 input nand gate you need 4 transistors ...

+A single transistor can produce only a single bit output

 Combine logic gates to create Adder, Subtracter, multipliers, divider etc

 Adder, subtracter are used in computers to make the work happen

+The most important thing is Transistor powering all the devices in the world ... but the things come to how much can we compact it in a single board ?
+There comes Moore law limitations
+The transistor cant be just made smaller as at such small levels, atomic forces comes into play and electrons start flowing from n-type to p-type without additional aid .. so that makes a transistor usesless ..

 # Advanced